ashleychontos/pySYD/docs/quickstart.rst

 trying various methods to identify and quantify non-detections.
 Therefore if you have any ideas, please reach out to us!**

-Model 4 was selected for our example, consisting of two Harvey-like components, each with their characteristic time scale and amplitude.
-In this case, the white noise was *not* a free parameter.
+For this example we started with two Harvey-like components but the automated model selection preferred a simpler one consisting of a single Harvey law.
+In addition, the white noise was fixed and *not* a free parameter and hence, the final model had 3 less parameters than it started with.
+For posterity, we included the output if only a single iteration had been run (which we recommend by default when analyzing a star for the first time).

 .. image:: _static/quickstart/1435467_global.png
   :width: 680